alegrey91/terracina/.github/CONTRIBUTING.md

 Use `git diff` afterwards to inspect the changes and ensure that they are what you expected.

-Terraform includes generated Go stub code for the Terraform provider plugin protocol, which is defined using Protocol Buffers.
+Terracina includes generated Go stub code for the Terracina provider plugin protocol, which is defined using Protocol Buffers.
 Because the Protocol Buffers tools are not written in Go and thus cannot be automatically installed using `go get`, we follow a different process for generating these, which requires that you've already installed a suitable version of `protoc`:

 ```
 make protobuf